Meet the Team

 The Reach Every Reader Team

-Reach Every Reader’s core team is comprised of literacy, early child development, cognition, technology, and product development experts from the Harvard Graduate School of Education, MIT’s Integrated Learning Initiative, and Florida State University.
+Reach Every Reader’s core team includes literacy, early child development, cognition, technology, and product development experts from the Harvard Graduate School of Education, MIT’s Integrated Learning Initiative, and Florida State University.
 We collaborate with many other educators, families, researchers, and industry partners to create, test, and implement our work.

 Clear All